-How to Find a Professional Coach
+How to Find a Professional Coach in Finance

 Many successful finance and investment professionals have found that using the services of a Professional Coach can help them achieve their goals.

-A Coach assumes the role of your business advisor, your mentor, and your partner, yet doesn’t share in your income.
+A Coach assumes the role of your career advisor, your mentor, and your partner, yet doesn’t share in your income.
 Finding the Coach that’s right for you takes research and a little intuition.
 Here are some tips on finding the right Coach for you.

 1. Coaching differs from Consulting